Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 - You have to force SBC to eliminate video lag (Android)

-These earbuds should be on your list if you like bass above anything else.
+These in-ears should be on your list if you like bass above anything else.
 The EP-N7 frequency spectrum is still suitable for all music genres, but they add warmth and punch to the sound.

 Noise-canceling technology on these does a better job than you might think.
 The difference is noticeable, and while not on par with bigger over-ears, they can block an impressive amount of noise.